 The next factor that credit scoring models generally consider when ranking credit scores is the length of your credit history.
 When did you first establish a payment history with credit card issuers?
 Did you open auto loans in the past to start your history?

-Lenders want to see that you have experience managing credit over a long period of time.
+Lenders want to see that you have experience managing credit over a long period.
 That helps them see what happens when you borrow money and how you manage revolving debt or debt you continue to pay toward from month to month.
 A longer history is a good thing, and it can help to give you a score update as time goes on.

 Credit scoring models look at things like: